List of horn techniques: Double and triple tonguing

+Multiple tonguing a technique used when passages of notes are too quick for a single tongue.
 Normal tonguing consists of interrupting the air stream by tapping the back of the front teeth with the tongue as said in the syllables 'da', 'ta', 'doo', or 'too'.
 Double tonguing consists of alternating between the 'ta' and the 'ka' sounds or between the 'da' and 'ga' sounds.
 The tongue makes the same movement as if the player is repeatedly saying 'kitty' or 'ticket.'
 Triple tonguing is most used for patterns of three notes and is made with the syllables 'ta-ta-ka', 'ta-ka-ta', or 'da-ga-da.'